shree217/Datascience/README.md

 # Datascience
-Checkout my datascience notes that i have learned so far.
+Checkout my datascience notes and work samples that i have learned so far.